patriciaschaffer/llm-models-not-agents/examples/README.md

 This folder contains curated example files illustrating various important behaviors observed in large language models (LLMs):

-- **anomalies.md**
-  Examples of anomalous or unexpected model behaviors that deviate from standard predictions or outputs.
-Useful for understanding edge cases and emergent phenomena.

 - **anthropomorphic_traps.md**
   Cases where models encourage users to attribute human-like intentions, emotions, or consciousness, highlighting risks of anthropomorphic projection.